Canonical graph decompositions via local separations: Local bottlenecks

-\begin{corlemma}[\tstar ] Assume that the binary cycle space of $G$ is generated by cycles of length $\leq r$ and that $G$ is connected.
-The map $(\sigma,s)\mapsto (\sigma_r,s_r)$ defines a bijection between the set of all pairs $(\sigma,s)$ of relevant \tstar s $\sigma$ in~$G$ with base~$s$ and the set of all pairs $(\tau,t)$ of relevant $r$-local \tstar s $\tau$ in $G$ with base~$t$. \end{corlemma}
+\begin{corlemma}[Tri-star] Assume that the binary cycle space of $G$ is generated by cycles of length $\leq r$ and that $G$ is connected.
+Then $(\sigma,s)\mapsto (\sigma_r,s_r)$ defines a bijection between the set of all pairs $(\sigma,s)$ of relevant \tstar s $\sigma$ in~$G$ with base~$s$ and the set of all pairs $(\tau,t)$ of relevant $r$-local \tstar s $\tau$ in $G$ with base~$t$. \end{corlemma}